-Qualified Medical Herbalist Anita Ralph discusses natural ways to control night sweats.
+Qualified Medical Herbalist Anita Ralph discusses natural and herbal remedies for night sweats alongside other herbal based methods to try to control night sweats.
 Well-tolerated, safe and highly effective, can medicinal herbs and food plants provide a natural route to a calmer, cooler night’s sleep?

 Night sweats are a common symptom for women and can start several years before menopause itself.
 They may come and go, sometimes around a period, or in phases and can disappear just as quickly for months at a time.
 Although they are primarily associated with a reduction in oestrogen levels, they can also be related to excessive stress coping hormones.
 Once you have eliminated other causes such as infections or inflammation, then the focus should be on addressing the stress factors in your life.